jtishey/jsnapy_flask/README.md

 4. Click on each section to expand
 <br>

-Still very much a work in progress / weekend project.
+Still very much a gnarly work in progress / weekend project.
 <br>